greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_INDEX.html.md

 (fillfactor = 70);
 ```

-To create a GIN index with fast updates disabled:
+To create a GIN index with fast updates deactivated:

 ```
 CREATE INDEX gin_idx ON documents_table USING gin (locations) WITH (fastupdate = off);